reneegreen816/PholdAPhage/README.md

 <img width=100% height=auto alt="image" src="https://github.com/user-attachments/assets/391993b5-6674-49e5-891c-766dc3367faa" />
 <br><br>-->
 <img width=100% height=auto alt="image" src="https://github.com/user-attachments/assets/73cbb970-c9e8-4f32-a47d-26bcb74b4c97" />
 <br><br>

-Genome length is proportional to capsid size for DNA packaging.

 Using the Casper-Klug (CK) Theory of viral symmetry:
-- Step 1: defines your phage's capsid triangulation number (T#) by the Genome-to-T-number model.
+- Step 1: defines your phage's capsid triangulation number (T#) by the Genome-to-T-number model, with Genome length is proportional to capsid size for DNA packaging.
-- Step 2: takes your T# and it's _(h, k)_ parameters to simulate the correct protein copy number across a phage capsid structure in ChimeraX using the sym tool for mathematical automoation and precision.
+- Step 2: takes your T# and it's (h, k) parameters to simulate the protein copy number across a phage capsid structure in ChimeraX, using it's sym automation tool using inbuilt mathematical formulae.
 <br><br>

 <h2>How to simulate your unknown phage</h2>

 **<mark>Pre-simulation needs</mark>**
-- You will need to know you phage genome length
+- You will need to know you phage genome length.
-- You will need your phage genome annotated and proteins folded for use.
-To do this, visit Pharokka, Phyntenny and AlphaFold2.
+- You will need your phage genome annotated, and proteins folded, for use.
+To do this, visit [Phold](https://github.com/gbouras13/phold), [Phyntenny](https://github.com/susiegriggo/Phynteny), and [ColabFold](https://github.com/sokrypton/ColabFold).
 - Have downloaded ChimeraX to your working computer.
 <br><br>

 **<mark>STEP 1 - Define your unknown phage T# and protein copy number</mark>**

-1. Define T-number (T#)
+1. Define your T-number (T#)

    Use your genome length (in bps) to determine your T#.
 If you know your phage capsid diameter, this can also help.
 To determine your phages T# you can start with the following links:

    - [The Missing Tailed Phages: Prediction of Small Capsid Candidates](https://pmc.ncbi.nlm.nih.gov/articles/PMC7762592/)
    - link 2
    - link 3

 Note:
-- Only 4% of all phages non-tailed.
-- 96% of capsids are icosahedral in shape, with different lattice types to support increased surface areas
-- Some T#s and therefor simulation sizes may overlap with bp numbers.
-In this sennario, consider which T# is most known/stable for those sizes based off requirements, with possible need to set up multiple and for visuliasation to support determineation.
+- Some T#s overlap in genome size and bps number.
+In this sennario, consider which T# is most common, stable for your phage type based off litrature.
+In this case, it might be possible that you will need to set up multiple versions for visuliasation and review.

-2. Define protein copy number

-   The rules of geometric icosahedral symmetry indicate an increase of 1 for T#, would see an increase of 60 asymmetric units.
-Following this rule, a T=1 will have 60 asymmetric units, a T=2 would have 120, and a T=13 would have 780 asymmetric units.

-   Use your defined T# to determine how many assymetric units you have.

-3. Define your T# parameters for use in simulation.
+2. Define your T# parameters for use in simulation.

    The Casper-Klug formula uses h, k parameters to define the T# based on symmetry.
 Therefore, knowing your T# you can work backwards to determine what these will be using the formula.